-i) Sidewalk and Sidewalk Buffer: street improvements include a 6 foot sidewalk with a 9 foot continuous planter strip along the back-of-curb.

-- ii) Street lighting:

-- (2) Finish color: gun-metal - (3) center.

-iii) Other Furnishing: benches with wood or metal slats, and metal trash receptacles with an aesthetic that evokes the beach and surf culture.
-All metalwork to be painted white.

-iv) Planting: Parkway Improvements feature an arrangement of alternating, informally shaped clusters of vegetation (Type A and Type B - described below) planted on the center median roughly every 50-60 feet on-center, and up-lit at night.
-Low, native groundcover with green foliage to alternate with the vegetation clusters.

-(1) Type A cluster: a single multi-trunk palm tree - Phoenix reclinata or Chamaerops humilis, broad-leaf tall grasses and medium-height groundcover with small, showy flowers and native grasses.

-(2) Type B cluster: a cluster of single-trunk, medium-height palm trees - Wodyetia bifurcata (trees selected from nurseries that seeded the trees in California), small accent palm-like trees - Cycas revolute, and low groundcover, preferably with flowers and native grasses.

-v) Other planting: Planter strips to be built as functional stormwater management facilities, landscaped with a mix of native, low groundcovers and native grasses.
+- i) Sidewalk and Sidewalk Buffer: street improvements include a 6 foot sidewalk with a 9 foot continuous planter strip along the back-of-curb. - ii) Street lighting: - (1) Unique pedestrian-scale street lighting (reminiscent of colored Venetian lanterns, that express the romance and festive atmosphere of the beach in a modern way).
+Selected model/design featured in photographs on the following page labeled "Parkway Street Light." - (2) Finish color: gun-metal - (3) Streetlights are to be positioned within the planting strip at approximately 80 feet oncenter. - (4) The light source should be located at 14 feet from the finished grade and use filters within the luminaires to create colored effects through a wrap-around foliage mask. - iii) Other Furnishing: benches with wood or metal slats, and metal trash receptacles with an aesthetic that evokes the beach and surf culture.
+All metalwork to be painted white. - iv) Planting: Parkway Improvements feature an arrangement of alternating, informally shaped clusters of vegetation (Type A and Type B described below) planted on the center median roughly every 50-60 feet on-center, and up-lit at night.
+Low, native groundcover with green foliage to alternate with the vegetation clusters. - (1) Type A cluster: a single multi-trunk palm tree Phoenix reclinata or Chamaerops humilis, broad-leaf tall grasses and medium-height groundcover with small, showy flowers and native grasses. - (2) Type B cluster: a cluster of single-trunk, medium-height palm trees Wodyetia bifurcata (trees selected from nurseries that seeded the trees in California), small accent palm-like trees Cycas revolute, and low groundcover, preferably with flowers and native grasses. - v) Other planting: Planter strips to be built as functional stormwater management facilities, landscaped with a mix of native, low groundcovers and native grasses.

 Arrangements of two tall palm trees with thick and very straight trunks (Phoenix dactylifera or Roystonea regia) with a street light in the middle at 15' from the light poles are intermittent with an informal composition of medium-height palm trees (Wodyetia bifurcata) and small accent palm-like trees (Cycas revoluta).